 Most of the examples of engaging youth across different roles fall under food production and food utilization.
 However, evidence of improved quality diet outcomes in any of these roles is limited.
 There is a clear need to build evidence around engaging youth throughout their diverse food system roles to improve their nutrition outcomes.

-USAID Advancing Nutrition and the USAID are now developing a concept note on guidance and recommendations related to youth in food systems for USAID investments and implementing partners.
-Using implementation research, the project is assessing the most effective ways to engage youth and improve the roles of young people in food systems in order to improve their diet quality and nutrition outcomes, with the potential for wider nutrition improvements at the household level.
+USAID Advancing Nutrition and the USAID developed a concept note on guidance and recommendations related to youth in food systems for USAID investments and implementing partners.
+Using implementation research, the project assessed the most effective ways to engage youth and improve the roles of young people in food systems in order to improve their diet quality and nutrition outcomes, with the potential for wider nutrition improvements at the household level.